Whole Grain 100

 Many nuts, like walnuts, pecans, almonds can not be sprouted.
 They can be soaked in salted water to improve digestion.
 After soaking they can be roasted at a low temperature to improve their taste.

-the bacteria both enrich and preserve the food.
+What ever method you choose to process your food the bacteria both enrich and preserve the food.
 The process breaks down elements that are sometimes difficult to digest, such as gluten and sugar.
 The activities of these bacteria benefit digestion, increase the availability of vitamins, and promote the growth of healthy flora (bacterial balance) throughout the digestive tract.
 The bacteria help to counterbalance the presence of other potentially problematic bacteria in our digestive tract.
 The bacteria due to fermentation are often referred to as "friendly bacteria."
 It doesn't have to be complicated, you can take small steps and learn how to make kefir, pickles, or

 Sauerkraut they all have great probiotic properties.